 - We have an excellent Cook who makes the vast majority of food herself on site.

-- Good nutrition is taught in a variety of ways throughout school in our PSHCE, Science and Food Technology curriculum.
+- Good nutrition is taught in a variety of ways throughout school in our PSHE, Science and Design Technology curriculum.

 - As a school we actively encourage children to participate and enjoy our school dinners by having regular special themed days to increase take-up.

-- Children are encouraged to try new foods in Food Technology lessons and with taster pots in school dinner service kitchen.
+- Children are encouraged to try new foods when studying food in Design Technology lessons and with taster pots in school dinner service kitchen.

 - We try to make lunch time a positive eating experience by allowing children to sit with their friends and staggering sittings to reduce queuing times and noise levels.

 - Children are all encouraged to stay hydrated with water bottles and there are drinking fountains throughout school.